peteroupc/peteroupc.github.io/randomfunc.md

 ### A Note on Sorting Random Numbers

 In general, sorting random numbers is no different from sorting any other data.
 (Sorting algorithms are outside this document's scope.) <sup>[**(10)**](#Note10)</sup>

+<a id=A_Note_on_Random_Security_Parameters></a>
+### A Note on Random Security Parameters

+This document does not detail how to generate random parameters for information security algorithms, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve.
+In general, this is equivalent to passing a randomly generated secret (128 bits or more, generated securely at random), as well as additional data, to a special algorithm designed for this purpose.

 <a id=General_Non_Uniform_Distributions></a>
 ## General Non-Uniform Distributions